bnek/docs/azure-functions-howto/azure-functions-howto.md

         <img src="img/app-settings.png" alt="drawing" width="300px"/>

-6. Finally, queue a build in your build defintion and deploy the release to see it working and ship you Azure function without manual steps.
+6. Finally, queue a build in your build defintion and deploy the release to see it working and ship you Azure Function App without manual steps.